Impacts of Our Work

 Scientists often work with local municipalities and state agencies in their WRRI-funded projects.
 This means that the research addresses relevant issues for the state and that decision makers can readily apply the results.
 Past efforts include working with water utilities to modify treatment, customer billing and long-term use planning, with stormwater practitioners to update state-approved best management practices, and with private consultants to enhance understanding of stream restoration.

 Project of Note

 Improving Utility Management Through Applied Research

-WRRI administers the NC Urban Water Consortium, a group of 12 of North Carolina’s larger municipal water and sewer service providers that funds research to provide information and solve problems related to public water supply and wastewater treatment.
-A 9-member subgroup of the UWC, the Stormwater Group, carries out an analogous mission focusing on stormwater runoff and water quality.
+WRRI administers the NC Urban Water Consortium, a group of 12 of North Carolina’s larger municipal water and sewer service providers, that funds research to provide information and solve problems related to public water supply and wastewater treatment.
+A nine-member subgroup of the UWC, the Stormwater Consortium, carries out an analogous mission focusing on stormwater runoff and water quality.
 Results from research supported by these groups has led to on-the-ground changes for utility and municipal operations.